 This is an investment rising to 730,000,000 euros in areas of the Municipality of Piraeus and other neighboring Municipalities (Nikaia, Korydallos, Aghia Varvara) , all of which are currently faced with acute traffic problems and low accessibility by the public transport modes.

 On July 6, 2020, the first 3 stations of Aghia Varvara, Korydallos and Nikaia were commissioned.
 It is worth mentioning that these stations have been designed by Attiko Metro S.A. in a manner placing emphasis on bioclimatic characteristics and safe passenger trips in the Metro network

 Upon commissioning of the first three stations of the Piraeus extension, the daily ridership on the entire network is expected to be increased by 63,000 passengers; at the same time, a modern Metro line shall be made available to the residents of the aforementioned three Municipalities.

 The commissioning of the first 3 stations approximately 2 years earlier than the completion of the overall extension of the Metro Line 3 brings about significant socio-economic and other benefits, such the reduced carbon footprint and private vehicle circulation (less 60 tons of CO2 and 11,000 cars per day).

-The entire Line 3 Extension is expected to be commissioned in summer 2022.
+The entire Line 3 Extension is expected to be commissioned in October 2022.

 With the completion of the project and the commissioning of Maniatika, Piraeus and Dimotiko Theatro stations, the total ridership figure on the Metro network is foreseen be 132,000 passengers / day, thus reducing the circulation of private vehicles by 23,000 cars per day and the carbon dioxide emissions by 120 tons per day.
 It is pointed out that the distance from Piraeus Port to the Athens International Airport shall be covered by the Metro in just 55 minutes.